One Tough Day Hike

-- You can count of comparative solitude.
+- You can count on comparative solitude.
 Despite being a holiday (July 4) with beautiful weather, there were no more than a dozen people hiking Borah the day we climbed.

 - There is no signage whatsoever on the trail, excepting one sign at the very beginning.
 So an altimeter is a useful means of tracking one's progress.
 Also, there are no paint blazes or rock cairns, making it important to follow the trail as closely as possible.

-- Whoever built this trail is unfamiliar with swtichbacks.
-The trail went more or less straight up the mountain, with a few long-radius s turns thrown in on the lower half to create the impression of switchbacks.
+- Whoever built this trail didn't bother with swtichbacks.
+The trail went more or less straight up the mountain, with a few long-radius S turns thrown in on the lower half to create the impression of switchbacks.
 This was especially annoying on the descent, as our legs and cramped toes were screaming for a more level trail.